developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: Learn More
  - image-location: right
    title: Select Which Apps to Update Without Blocking All
-   subtitle: App Manager coming in MX 10.3 allows selective update prevention
+   subtitle: App Manager in MX 10.3 puts admins in control of device-app updates
    description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
 New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same.
    url: /mx/appmgr/
    video: t7J8e2rVcMM